jmikola/jmikola.github.io/source/_posts/2014-08-06-php-build-script.md

 `etc-5.5/conf.d`.
 Were I to build PHP with the same label again, we wouldn't see these messages as it'd find the existing directories and use them as-is.
-In practice, I only use a single INI file for these PHP installs, but we create both paths and PHP has build options for each of them.
+In practice, I only use a single INI file for these PHP installs, but we create both paths as PHP has build options for each of them.

 My INI file looks like the following: